Seidman, Margulis & Fairman, LLP

 Gas Explosions: Natural gas infrastructure throughout Chicago's neighborhoods has been the source of residential and commercial explosions.
 Utility negligence, improper appliance installation, and contractor error have all been cited in past incidents involving gas-related burns.

 Follow All Medical Instructions: Burn injuries often require multiple surgeries, skin grafts, wound care, and extended physical and occupational therapy.
-Gaps in treatment or failure to follow medical advice can affect both your recovery and the value of your legal claim, as defense attorneys may argue that you failed to mitigate your damages.
+Gaps in treatment or failure to follow medical advice can affect both your recovery and the strength of any legal claim.

 Preserve Evidence: If it is safe to do so and does not delay medical care, photographs of the scene, the cause of the burn, and the injury itself can be valuable.
 Preserve any defective products, equipment, or clothing involved.
 Identify witnesses and collect their contact information.
 If the incident occurred at a workplace, report it to your employer and request a copy of any incident report.